JGefroh/hog/README.md

 Some areas also skipped because the program doesn't know what to do - fill these in manually!

+##### GenericDAO and GenericDAOImpl are missing!
+These files are assumed to be included.
+Later on an option will be added to generate these as well.
+They are basically simple DAO implementations that use entity manager to provide standard CRUD operations.

 ##### Why does the generated code not follow `INSERT BEST PRACTICE HERE`?
 The generators were designed for a specific non-ideal development situation.
 I highly recommend changing things to match your coding needs.